Sixth Form Curriculum

-For those students with a passion to research a specific aspect of their course or a topic not related to their studies, the Extended Project Qualification (EPQ) will help develop initiative, research and presentation skills and is equivalent to half and A-level.
+For those students with a passion to research a specific aspect of their course or a topic not related to their studies, the Extended Project Qualification (EPQ) will help develop initiative, research and presentation skills and is equivalent to half an A-level.

-In addition to the above, students may opt to study a range of other courses such as LAMDA Speech and Drama, Young Enterprise and Sports Leaders Award.
+In addition to the above, students may opt to study a range of other courses such as LAMDA Speech and Drama, Young Enterprise or Sports Leaders Award.
 Students may also pursue the Duke of Edinburgh Award.
 Please visit our Sixth Form Enrichment page for more details.

 the moral maze